So what are you waiting for?

 - Before you leave the office, Clear To Neutral your desk, computer and any inboxes you have.

 - Anytime you’re about to get away from your computer, Clear To Neutral by closing all apps and browser tabs.

 Virtually any habit you have will benefit from having a CTN action added at the end.
 Just think about your future self.
-How can you make it easy for future YOU to get started?
+How can you make it easy for future YOU to stop procrastinating?

 - Write down 3 rituals that first come to mind.

-- Ask yourself for each ritual: “what can I do at the end of this ritual to make it easy for my “future self” to get started on the ritual?”
+- Ask yourself for each ritual: “what can I do at the end of this ritual to make it easy for my “future self” to implement the ritual?”